Publications

 Steve Hoover, Jan Kuper, Jose Renau Invited Session, 57th Design Automation Conference, July 2020.

 For this session, Steve Hoover called upon fellow innovators, Jan Kuper and Jose Renau, to showcase to the industry the breadth of opportunity that exists between RTL and high-level synthesis.
-The session covered the methodologies behind TL-Verilog, Clash, and Pyrope, three modern HDLs that are not simply better RTL languages, they are languages that are better than RTL.
+The session covered the methodologies behind TL-Verilog, Clash, and Pyrope, including an apples-to-apples code comparison.
+These three modern HDLs are not simply better RTL languages, they are languages that are better than RTL.

 Unleashing the Potential of Open-Source Silicon